davidguva/random-ae-tools-by-dewey/README.md

 ## Features

 - **Expression Helper**: Load and apply expressions dynamically to layer properties.
+A "converter" is included and I will add documentation for how to use this.
+But an example json is included.
+(Note that adding 'user' to the dropdownPosition will add the expression to the property you currently have selected)
 - **Tools**: Various utilities for moving layers, linking to null objects, and more.
 - **Script Loader**: Run additional After Effects scripts directly from a user-friendly panel.